examdawn/NEP2020_2023_BCA/5thsem/Algorithms/solved/IA1-prep.md

       * **Cache**: A fast CPU cache can significantly speed up data access.
 2.  **Software Environment**:
       * **Operating System**: The OS manages system resources, and its scheduling can affect program speed.
-      * **Programming Language & Compiler**: A compiled language (like C++) is generally faster than an interpreted one (like Python).
-Compiler optimizations can also generate more efficient machine code.
+      * **Programming Language & Compiler**: Compiler optimizations can also generate more efficient machine code.
 3.  **System Load**: Other processes running concurrently on the computer compete for CPU time and memory, which can slow down the execution of the algorithm.

 -----